tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - There are low money down lending opportunities that exist for homeowners that simply do not  exist for the typical real estate investor.
 By taking advantage of these opportunities, you can start building your rental portfolio with very little out-of-pocket cash and get started sooner than you may have imagined.

-- The Federal Housing Administration (FHA) is a federal agency under the Department of Housing and Urban Development (HUD) that insures loans made by banks.
-Before the late 2007 real estate market crash, FHA loans were rarely used because almost anyone could qualify for a mortgage with little or no money down.

 - The Federal Housing Administration (FHA) is a federal agency created in 1934 to help with the shortage of housing following the Great  Depression.
 The FHA provides low interest loans to qualified buyers.

 - The FHA loan is a government-backed loan that allows you to purchase property.
 However, it also has its share of problems, such as the Mortgage Insurance Premium that can really add up and the fact that you can have only one FHA loan at a time.

-- The Federal Housing Administration (FHA) is a government agency that insures loans provided by banks and other financial institutions.
-FHA loans are not insured by the government as much as conventional loans, but they are still insured.

 - The FHA loan is another government insured loan that allows the borrower to borrow money to buy a home.
 The 203k loan is a subset of the FHA program and allows the borrower to borrow money to pay for cosmetic repairs such as paint and carpet.